gonzazoid/Ultimatum/docs/hash-net/get-started-for-users.md

 Add this line to the list of agents in settings and save.

-If you suddenly decide to launch your agent (here is the repo https://github.com/gonzazoid/hashnet-agent), then change address in the line and simply add it to the list (line break is the separator).
+If you suddenly decide to launch your own agent (here is the repo https://github.com/gonzazoid/hashnet-agent), then change address in the line above and just add it to the list (line break is the separator).

 This completes the #Net chromium setup, you can start surfing now.
 Just enter some #Net address in the address bar, for example: